veecle/.github/profile/README.md

 ## Learn more
 Are you interested in Veecle? \
-Visit us at www.veecle.io or Write us at info@veecle.io
+Visit us at www.veecle.io or write us at info@veecle.io